Anticipatory Technology with Fractal Logical Entailments

 is seen, also, in everyday living.

-In many current data management
+In many current data

 systems, taxonomy and description ontology is used to organize textual